Markus Moos (University of Waterloo)

 3. An attempt to disentangle the distinct processes that shape suburbanization at the intra-urban scale, including demographic change, growth, migration, institutions and market processes.

-Much of the quantitative work will be carried out using custom and publicly available data from Statistics Canada surveys such as the census and other comprehensive databases on infrastructure and land use.
+Much of the quantitative work was carried out using custom and publicly available data from Statistics Canada surveys such as the census and other comprehensive databases on infrastructure and land use.

-The Universal Benchmarking team also launched a new website on May 30, 2012, titled Atlas of Suburbanisms and it is now included as a reference in select Canadian university libraries.
+In 2012, the Universal Benchmarking team launched a website entitled Atlas of Suburbanisms.
+It is now included as a reference in select Canadian university libraries.
 The website presents detailed data on 19 Canadian cities and provides analysis on the changing physical and socioeconomic character of these cities.